Farming

 by supporting innovation and skills enabling productive and profitable outcomes

-by enhancing our natural assets and bio-diversity
+by enhancing our natural assets and biodiversity

 what we do and why

-Approximately 70% of estate land is farmland (including hedgerow and farm tree elements), with a third of this managed in-hand or as share farms.
+Approximately 70% of Estate land is farmland (including hedgerow and farm tree elements), with a third of this managed in-hand or as share farms.
 The remaining land is tenanted across 33 holdings.

-The Estate engages with its farming tenants on all aspects of responsible land management, and encourages entry into agri-environment schemes.
+The Estate engages with its farming tenants on all aspects of responsible land management and encourages entry into Agri-environment schemes.
 The Estate recognises that the delivery of ecosystem benefits will be one of the foundations of government continuing to support agriculture in the future.

 Estate land is also allocated for community use, providing allotments for schools, families and gardeners in many towns and villages.
 Community sports fields account for around 200 acres of Estates land.